Mostly, yoga is bullshit. This is breaking my heart.

 I say this, often, when I teach: we don't practice for the good days.
 We practice for when it gets hard.
 I've wanted to say, in the national debate about mental illness, gun control, and the goddamned confederate flag, that we were racist last week, too.
 I've wanted to say Baltimore.
 Ferguson.
 I don't know a black person who hasn't lived with racism their whole entire lives, and if I inspect my own life I find it in there, too.

 I talk about death and grief and mourning in my classes, I talk about the waste feeling of our busy lives, I talk about fear and sadness.
 I try to say love and strength and healing, but I say death.
 Grief.
 Ghosts.
 I know that in every single class I teach, there is someone who has lost someone near in the last few weeks.
-I know this affects a persons practice for a year and more; I've seen it, even if they are so close to their own thoughts and bodies they can't.
-I know that in every class there is trauma, financial fear, self doubt, people who have been rejected, taken for granted, who are afraid to grow old.
+I know this affects a persons practice for a year and more; I've seen it, even if they are so close to their own thoughts and bodies they can't see it for themselves.
+I know that in every class there is trauma, financial fear, self doubt, people who have been rejected, taken for granted, people who are afraid to grow old.

 I want, sometimes, to say 'feel how much I love you'.
 I want to say hope and I end up saying look at your life.
 I suppose these are the same thing.